Zamalek forward Hamid Ahaddad fined for ‘disrespecting’ Gor Mahia | Goal.com

 “A few years ago, an Al Ahly player did the same against Zamalek, and his action was condemned by me and many others.
 We don’t want such actions to be repeated again,” Mansour told Kingfut.

 The win by Zamalek ensured that the winners from the group will now be decided on the final day.
-The Egyptian side is top on eight points, one more than Petro Atletico and Hussein Dey while Gor Mahia is bottom on six.
+The Egyptian side is top on eight points, one more than Petro Atletico and Hussein Dey while Gor Mahia is bottom on six points.

 Gor Mahia will need maximum points against Petro Atletico in their final match to stand a chance of reaching the quarter-finals.